blumareks/iot-watson-swift/lab3/README.md

 ```

-And the final Node.Red flow working with the Rapberry Pi:
+And the final Node.Red flow working with the Rapberry Pi that receives the command, and selects if it is a BEEP or DOCK:

 ![the flow](https://github.com/blumareks/iot-watson-swift/blob/master/lab3/img/lab3RpiFlow.png)